AN OPEN LETTER TO RACHEL MADDOW

 have the simple decency to receive the payoffs for their “public service”

-after they leave office, as lobbyists and corporate executives.
+after they leave office, when they become lobbyists and corporate executives

 If, as you report, the Putin regime is in